al6x/profit_hunting/tail/readme.t.md

 # Other studies

-Results depend on return normalisation, so results may be different.
+Results depend on return normalisation, so may be different.

 **Study1**: [Tail Index Estimation: QuantileDriven Threshold Selection](https://www.bankofcanada.ca/wp-content/uploads/2019/08/swp2019-28.pdf)
 , one of authors is Laurens de Haan, pioneer of EVT and inventor of one of the best estimators